ChristophP/redux-elm-subscriptions/README.md

 ...

-const mapStateToSubs = (state, dispatch) => {
+// will be called every time time the state changes const mapStateToSubs = (state, dispatch) => {

   // each subscription function needs to set up the subscription and return